Eddie Gordon: BBC Radio 1: Essential Mix

 From early 1992, Gordon had been receiving weekly two-hour long mixes on cassette from DJs Tony Humphries on New York's Hot 96 and Frankie Knuckles at KISS 100.
 Gordon pitched the idea of a UK-based electronic dance music show, with an emphasis on house, that show-cased different DJs and styles of music to offer an outlet for UK dance music.
 With voice-overs by Pete Tong, the first show was broadcast in 1994, produced by Gordon and airing from 01.00am to 03.00am.
 The show was subject to scheduling adjustments over the subsequent fifteen years, varying in duration from 2 hours to 3.5 hours, broadcast within the time frame from 01.00am to 06.00am.
 The show was the first BBC production to broadcast live from Ibiza, Spain.
 In addition, a one-hour Sunday edition of the programme was broadcast at 7.00pm from April 1992 to April 1993, called The Essential Selection - Part 2.
 In 1997, IPC-produced magazine Muzik Mag named the show Radio Show of the Year in 1997, and a Sony Silver Award in 1997 for the Goa Mix presented by DJ Paul Oakenfold.
 Gordon left the show in 2004, when it changed to a different production company.
 The Essential Mix is presently the longest running radio mix show in the world.

-BBC Radio 1 and Ibiza

-Gordon took the Essential Mix to Ibiza in 1995, the first BBC produced show to air live from the noted club-scene holiday island, by recording an Essential Mix show set of DJ Nicky Holloway at the Ku club (now Privilege).
-The following year, Gordon persuaded the station's Managing Director Andy Parfitt to broadcast the "Essential Selection" show live from the Café del Mar and the Essential Mix from Amnesia in Ibiza; in 1998 when playing a set there for the Essential Mix.
-DJ Carl Cox's first ever live recording on the infamous Terrace for BBC Radio 1, produced by Gordon, won two awards in 1998, BBC Radio 1 Essential Mix Show of the Year and Muzik Mags BBC Radio 1 Essential Mix Show of the Year.
-Gordon was at the forefront of the Balearic beat worldwide explosion, and in celebration in 2005 BBC Radio 1 celebrated 10 years of broadcasting from Ibiza, followed by even more high profile 20 year celebrations in 2015.
+Eddie Gordon took the Essential Mix to Ibiza in 1995.